 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-haven — by Hadley Wickham, a year ago
+haven — by Hadley Wickham, 2 days ago

 Import and Export 'SPSS', 'Stata' and 'SAS' Files